 Dr. Warkentin’s leadership at scholarly journals includes service as Editor-in-Chief, Senior Editor, Associate Editor, Guest Editor, and Editorial Advisory Board Member for numerous scientific journals, including MIS Quarterly, Information Systems, Research, Journal of the AIS, European Journal of Information Systems, Information & Management, Decision Sciences, Journal of Intellectual Capital, and others.

 Dr. Warkentin has served as a consultant to numerous organizations and has been a featured speaker at over 300 industry association meetings, executive development seminars, and academic conferences.
 He has conducted cybersecurity training for NATO and others, has been a Lecturer at the Army Logistics Management College, and was named a “National Distinguished Lecturer” by the Association for Computing Machinery (ACM).
 He has been a visiting professor or invited speaker at over 25 universities around the world, including University of Georgia, Georgia State, Indiana University, LSU, Florida State, Clemson, Kennesaw State, USF, UCF, Copenhagen Business School, McMaster, Fudan, Oulu, Jyväskylä, Zhejiang, Cape Town, Xi’an Jiaotong University, and others.
-He has earned various recognitions for his teaching at every level from intro Freshman courses to doctoral research seminars – his primary focus has been teaching Systems Analysis classes and Research Design seminars.
+He has earned various recognitions for his teaching at every level from intro Freshman courses to doctoral research seminars – his primary focus has been teaching IS Project Management, Secure Systems Analysis and Design, and Research Design doctoral seminar seminars.
 His research has been funded by the UN, NATO, NSF, IBM, NSA, DoD, US Navy, Homeland Security, and others.
 He was previously on the faculty at George Mason University and held the Reisman Research Professorship at Northeastern University in Boston, where he was also the Director of MIS and eCommerce programs at both the graduate and undergraduate levels.
 Professor Warkentin’s Ph.D. in MIS is from the University of Nebraska-Lincoln.